Last updated on March 18, 2026

 #40.
 Shirei, Shizo’s Caretaker

 Shirei, Shizo's Caretaker offers tons of powerful aristocrat synergies.
 While reanimation strategies tend to focus on cheating large creatures into play, Shirei brings the tiny creatures back.
-This is excellent with an aristocrat strategy that’s already happy to sacrifice creatures such as Virus Beetle, Dusk Legion Zealot, and Bone Shredder for heaps of value that keeps coming back for more.
+This is excellent with a strategy that’s already happy to sacrifice creatures such as Virus Beetle, Dusk Legion Zealot, and Bone Shredder for heaps of value.

 #39.
 Yisan, the Wanderer Bard

-Birthing Pod-style decks are always popular for their value and flexibility.
-Yisan, the Wanderer Bard is about as close to Pod as mono-colored commanders get.
+Birthing Pod-style decks are always popular for their value and flexibility, and Yisan, the Wanderer Bard is Magic's best Pod commander.
 A carefully sculpted curve of utility creatures, like Reclamation Sage and Kogla, the Titan Ape, gives access to a plethora of creatures with every activation.
 Proliferate effects like Evolution Sage and Cankerbloom help Yisan function as a ramp tool as well.

 #38.
 Gonti, Lord of Luxury

 I love Gonti, Lord of Luxury.
 They’re a great option for a mono-black value deck as a solid blocker that draws you a card.
 Since you steal cards from your opponents, Gonti can give access to effects like artifact destruction black doesn’t get.
-You can throw in Panharmonicon and Conjurer's Closet for extra ETB value from Gonti or other black creatures, like Noxious Gearhulk and Gray Merchant of Asphodel.
+You can throw in Panharmonicon and Conjurer's Closet for extra ETB value from Gonti or other black creatures, like Noxious Gearhulk and one of Magic's best zombies, Gray Merchant of Asphodel.

 #37.
 Avacyn, Angel of Hope